 The ocean is the lifeblood of Earth, covering more than 70 percent of the planet's surface, driving weather, regulating temperature, and ultimately supporting all living organisms.
 Throughout history, the ocean has been a vital source of sustenance, transport, commerce, growth, and inspiration.

-Yet for all of our reliance on the ocean, 95 percent of this realm remains unexplored, unseen by human eyes.
+Yet for all of our reliance on the ocean, about 95 percent of this realm remains unexplored, unseen by human eyes.

 NOAA’s Office of Ocean Exploration and Research is leading efforts to explore the ocean by supporting expeditions to investigate and document unknown and poorly known areas of the ocean.
 These expeditions represent a bold and innovative approach by infusing teams of scientist-explorers with a "Lewis and Clark" spirit of discovery and equipping them with the latest exploration tools.